persteenolsen/next-js-jwt-auth-mongodb/README.md

 - The MongoDB is hosted at Mongo Atlas Cloud Platform

-- Mongoose ODM ( Object Data Modeling ) which is used for NoSQL like ORM ( Object Relational mapping ) is used for Relational databases like MySQL
+- Mongoose ODM ( Object Data Modeling ) which is used for NoSQL like ORM ( Object Relational mapping ) used for Relational databases like MySQL